 2) Does your FormAssembly username exactly match your Salesforce username?

 3) Have you already installed the FormAssembly app for AppExchange?

 Yes.
-Please make sure you have the most recent version by installing this package (currently version 2.6).
+Please make sure you have the most recent version by installing this package (currently version 2.10, and you need to be logged into your Salesforce org to access this link).
 Then continue to question 4.

 4) Was the installation of the FormAssembly app for AppExchange successful?

 Yes.
 You will be automatically taken to your Installed Packages page.
 Find the FormAssembly package and click Configure, then click Edit.
 You will see this screen:

 If you are an enterprise user, make sure you FormAssembly instance URL is set to xxxxx.tfaforms.net (where xxxxx is your instance name).